JugaadLabs/webserver/README.md

 #### GUI Mode

 Go to the address where the webserver is serving pages (e.g. http:///192.168.55.1:8000) in your web browser.
 This loads a webpage with the options to control the cameras, download files, and view documentation.

+### Recordings

+The data from the ZED camera is saved in the SVO format.
+Instructions for processing this data can be found [here](https://www.stereolabs.com/docs/video/recording/).

+Video from the V4L2 camera is saved to a timestamped `.avi` file.
+The UNIX timestamp for each frame of the video can be found in its accompanying `.pkl` file which contains a list of timestamps, one for each frame of the video.